darianyang/wedap/README.md

 ### GUI

 wedap has a GUI built using [Gooey](https://github.com/chriskiehl/Gooey) which can be launched by running `wedap` or `python wedap` if you're in the main wedap directory of this repository.
 If you're using MacOSX, you'll need to run `pythonw wedap` in the main directory since conda prevents wxPython from accessing the display on Mac.
-If you pip install (instead of conda isntall) wxPython and Gooey on Mac you may be able to just run `wedap`.
+If you pip install (instead of conda installing) wxPython and Gooey on Mac you may be able to just run `wedap`.
 If you wish to use the command line interface instead include any amount of arguments and include `-h` or `--help` to see the available options.

 For MacOSX, you can set up an alias in your `.bash_profile` by running the following: